Breakdown of random-matrix universality in persistent Lotka--Volterra communities

-The scaling with $N$ of these moments follows the standard conventions in disordered systems \cite{mezard1987} and guarantees a well-defined thermodynamic limit $N\to \infty$.
-All our results are independent of the higher moments of $a_{ij}$ as long as these moments scale sufficiently quickly with $N^{-1}$ [see Refs. \cite{baron2021eigenvalues, mezard1987} and Sec.~S1 of the Supplemental Material (SM)].
-The external fields $h_i(t)$ in Eq.~(\ref{glesmain}) are included for the purposes of analysis, but are ultimately set to zero at the end of calculations and in simulations.
+The scaling with $N$ of the moments of $a_{ij}$ follows the standard conventions in disordered systems \cite{mezard1987} and guarantees a well-defined thermodynamic limit $N\to \infty$.
+All our results are independent of the higher moments of $a_{ij}$ as long as these moments decay sufficiently quickly with $N$.
+Further details can be found in Sec.~S1 of the Supplemental Material (SM).

 Previous analyses of this system \cite{Galla_2018, bunin2017} in the thermodynamic limit have shown that there is a range of parameter combinations $\mu, \sigma^2$ and $\Gamma$ for which the dynamics reaches the a unique stable fixed point, independently of the starting conditions.
 This is the case in the region to the left and below the instability lines in the phase diagram in Fig.~\ref{fig:phasediagram}.